Southern California Health IT Summit Agenda

 Discussion topics include:

-Cassi Birnbaum MS, RHIA, CPHQ, FAHIMA, System-wide Director of Health Information Management and Revenue Integrity, UC San Diego Health
+Cassi Birnbaum MS, RHIA, CPHQ, FAHIMA, System-wide Director of HIM/Revenue Integrity, UC San Diego Health

 Rebecca Cloud-Glaab , Senior Director, Revenue Cycle, UCI Medical Center